Thomas R. Marshall: Education

 The Thomas R. Marshall House at Columbia City was listed on the National Register of Historic Places in 1983.

 On settling in Pierceton, Indiana, Marshall began to attend public school.
 His father and grandfather became embroiled in a dispute with their Methodist minister when they refused to vote Republican in the 1862 election.
 The minister threatened to expel them from the church, to which Marshall's grandfather replied that he would "take his risk on hell, but not the Republican Party".
 The dispute prompted the family to move again, to Fort Wayne, and convert to the Presbyterian church.
 In Fort Wayne, Marshall attended high school, graduating in 1869.
 At age fifteen his parents sent him to Wabash College, in Crawfordsville, where he received a classical education.
 His father advised him to study medicine or become a minister, but neither interested him; he entered the school without knowing which profession he would take upon graduation.

 During college Marshall joined the Phi Gamma Delta fraternity, participated in literary and debating societies, and founded a Democratic Club.
 He secured a position on the staff of the college newspaper, the Geyser, and began writing political columns defending Democratic policies.
 In 1872 he wrote an unfavorable column about a female lecturer at the school, accusing her of "seeking liberties" with the young boys in their boarding house.
 She hired lawyer Lew Wallace, the author of Ben-Hur, and filed a suit demanding that Marshall pay her $20,000 for libel.
 Marshall traveled to Indianapolis to find a defense lawyer and employed future United States President Benjamin Harrison, then a prominent Indianapolis lawyer.
 Harrison had the suit dropped by showing that the charges made by Marshall were probably true.
 In Marshall's memoir, he wrote that when he approached Harrison to pay his bill, his lawyer informed him that he would not charge him for the service, but instead gave him a lecture on the ethics of making such charges public.
 Marshall later recalled that he took the advice to heart, and was never again accused of making comments that could be considered libelous.

 Marshall was elected to Phi Beta Kappa during his final year at college.
 He graduated in June 1873, receiving the top grade in fourteen of his thirty-six courses in a class of twenty-one students.
 Because of his libel case, he had become increasingly interested in law and began seeking someone to teach him.
 At that time, a common way to become a lawyer was to apprentice under a practicing attorney.
 Marshall's great-uncle Woodson Marshall began to help him, but the younger Marshall soon moved to Columbia City, Indiana, to live with his parents.
-Marshall read law in the Columbia City law office of Walter Olds, a future member of the Indiana Supreme Court, for more than a year and was admitted to the bar on April 26, 1875.
+Marshall read law for more than a year in the Columbia City law office of Walter Olds, a future member of the Indiana Supreme Court, and was admitted to the bar on April 26, 1875.